I’d been training as a storyteller

 For the booming power the Others wielded,

-Our warriors stealthily moved around to get them from behind.
+Our warriors stealthily moved around to get them from

-And even though their weapons dropped us more quickly and from a distance,
+And even though their weapons dropped us more quickly and from

-The arrows that only wounded them would do their work in time,
+The arrows that only wounded them would do their work in

 For they were designed to break off inside them and fester,